rust-lang/rust/src/doc/trpl/advanced-macros.md

 Exercise: use macros to reduce duplication in the above definition of the `bct!` macro.

-# A final note

-Macros, as currently implemented, are not for the faint of heart.
-Even ordinary syntax errors can be more difficult to debug when they occur inside a macro, and errors caused by parse problems in generated code can be very tricky.
-Invoking the `log_syntax!` macro can help elucidate intermediate states, invoking `trace_macros!(true)` will automatically print those intermediate states out, and passing the flag `--pretty expanded` as a command-line argument to the compiler will show the result of expansion.
+# Procedural macros

 If Rust's macro system can't do what you need, you may want to write a [compiler plugin](plugins.html) instead.
-Compared to `macro_rules!` macros, this is significantly more work, the interfaces are much less stable, and the warnings about debugging apply ten-fold.
+Compared to `macro_rules!` macros, this is significantly more work, the interfaces are much less stable, and bugs can be much harder to track down.
 In exchange you get the flexibility of running arbitrary Rust code within the compiler.
 Syntax extension plugins are sometimes called *procedural macros* for this reason.